matriphe/docker-alpine-php/README.md

 The site data, config, and log data is configured to be located in a Docker volume so that it is persistent and can be shared by other containers or a backup container).

 There is volume defined in this image `/www` that is shared with Nginx container.
 Please make sure both containers can access the directory.

-You can store the sites data to this directory structure:
+You can store the sites data to this directory.

 ### PHP Configuration